MuskanAgraw/ToDoList/README.md

 7. Use the search bar to quickly find specific tasks.

 8. Enjoy the seamless experience of managing your tasks with ToDoList!

-## Contributing

-We welcome contributions from the community to improve ToDoList.
-If you have any suggestions, bug reports, or feature requests, please submit them via GitHub issues or open a pull request with your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any inquiries or support, please contact us at [support@example.com](mailto:support@example.com).